 Boys' Outerwear: The Academy-logo sweatshirts offered by Anton and Dennis Uniforms may be worn in classrooms.
 They must be clean and free of holes or tears.
 A polo shirt or dress shirt must be worn under the sweatshirt and must be tucked in, and a belt must still be worn.
 The navy uniform cardigan, vest or pullover sweater with the school crest may also be worn in the classroom.
-No other sweaters may be worn in the building.
+No other outerwear may be worn in the building.
 A polo shirt or dress shirt must be worn under the sweater and must be tucked in, and a belt must still be worn.

-Jackets, sweaters, and non-SPA sweatshirts may be worn to school for warmth but must be free of logos and advertisements.
-However, these garments may not be worn into or brought into the school building; they must be stored in lockers during and between classes, other than during the outside use at lunch period and Lyceum.
+Jackets, sweaters, and non-SPA sweatshirts may be worn to school for warmth.
+However, these garments may not be worn into or brought into the school building; they must be stored in lockers during and between classes.